 I’LL BUY TWO $50 gift certificates for lucky readers (U.S. only) to Avant Gardens nursery.
+[UPDATE: The giveaway is now closed.]
 All you have to do to enter is answer this question, typing your entry into the comments box at the bottom of the page:

 What’s the most challenging design issue you’re hoping to tackle this season in your garden?

 No answer, or feeling shy?
 Just say, “Count me in” or some such, but I’d love to hear your answer.